Optimal Aggregation Strategies for Social Learning over Graphs: Computer Simulations

 Next, we consider the effect of combination policies on the error exponent in this noisy learning environment.
 According to Corollary \ref{Corollary 3}, the maximum error exponent can be achieved by the Perron eigenvector $\pi^\star$ in \eqref{eq: optimal pi for noisy Gaussian model}.
-Since $\varepsilon_k>0$ for all agents $k\in\mathcal{N}$, $\pi^\star$ is the unique optimal Perron eigenvector in this case.
-Based on the parameter setting in Table \ref{table:noisy Gaussian model}, we obtain $\pi_k^\star=0.0609,0.1107,0.1213$ for agents with noise level $\varepsilon_k=1$, 0.1 and $0.0033$, respectively.
-A left-stochastic combination matrix with Perron eigenvector $\pi^\star$ is constructed by following \eqref{eq: construct combination policy} and is denoted by $A^\star$.
+Based on the parameter setting in Table \ref{table:noisy Gaussian model}, we obtain $\pi_k^\star=0.0615$ for agents 1--3, $\pi_k^\star=0.1118$ for agents 4--7, and $\pi_k^\star=0.1228$ for agents 8--10.
+A left-stochastic combination matrix with Perron eigenvector $\pi^\star$ is constructed by following rule \eqref{eq: construct combination policy} and is denoted by $A^\star$.
 For comparison, we introduce another 5 left-stochastic matrices $A_1$--$A_5$ with different Perron eigenvectors and 5 doubly-stochastic matrices $A_6$--$A_{10}$.
 All 11 combination matrices have a positive Perron eigenvector.
 With a uniform initial belief, the steady-state error probability of the network and 4 agents for different small step-sizes are presented in Figs. \ref{fig: noisy steady state} and \ref{fig: noisy steady state of each node}.
-For each step-size, the terminal time is 2000 and the number of Monte Carlo simulations is $10^6$.
+For each step-size, the terminal time is 3000 and the number of Monte Carlo simulations is $1000000$.
 It is seen that the combination matrix $A^\star$ with Perron eigenvector $\pi^\star$ leads to a larger error exponent than that of all other combination policies in comparison.
 This is consistent with Corollary \ref{Corollary 3}.